TahirAnny/100-days-of-code/log.md

 **Day 03-04: Apil 25, 26, 2021
 Well solved my session related problem, now it refresh properly and workes as expected.
 Now designing the UI of the cart

+**Day 05-07: Apil 27 - 29, 2021
+I was working on UI, facing some problem, solved them then working on email confirmation